panzouh/argo-repository/README.md

 # Repository

-Argo repository for simplified cluster management based on ArgoCD [Apps of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).
+Argo repository is a meta chart for simplified cluster management based on ArgoCD [Apps of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

 ## Table of Contents